Artist's portfolio: Artist design book

 An artist design book is a collection of photographs meant to show off a model, photographer, style, or clothing line.
 Sometimes they are made to compile the looks of other people such as a celebrity, politician or socialite.
 This is an especially popular term with fashion bloggers.

 Artist design books, or ADBs, in their online form, can be described as "fashion diaries" because bloggers are constantly updating them on a daily or weekly basis.

 It is common for stores or clothing designers to use an ADB to show off products.
-They may include photos of multiple types of clothes, shoes and other accessories from a season or line.

 Web design

 A web designer portfolio depicts web projects made by the designer.
 This portfolio is usually made as a website and it shows a front end part of the websites made by the web designer as well as the entire web project made from web designer's website wireframe.

-Common elements included in web designer portfolio are: